slamice/wri/Other stories/Pinkys-swear.md

 Sensing a familiar presence, Pinky knew before even looking that his aunt was staring right through him.
 Into his exasperated face he saw her shock.
 The family!
 Our Town!
 Pinky's humility!
 His words dumped all of those into oblivion, and he stared down at them as they fell, mouth agape.
 He reached out, but his his hands were too  far greased with sweat.
 So they only strained through his fingers.

 His father stepped up behind a crowd, slowly.
 He was distilled in an agony only a parent could know, ashamed and betrayed, having just watched Pinky cast aside all his life lessons.
 "Why, son?!"
-He barely said, overstricken by grief.
+He barely said, overstruck by grief.
 Pinky tried to mouth something, but it only appeared as an imaginative gesture.
 The many shocked hating eyes froze those words and nailed them deep down his gullet.

 Who accompanied his father but two of Pinky's kindergarten teachers!
 Their arms hooked together just moments ago, soon fell to their sides.
 One raised her hands to the sky to ask, as if in a prayer to the past moment, how could he tarnish, how could he be such a horrible child?